pleonex/PlayMobic/docs/codec-mobicli-binary.md

 # Mobiclip encoding - binary format overview

+> [!NOTE]
+> The binary format of the codec based on H.264 is not easy to describe with
+> tables.
+As an example the official H.264 specification explains the format
+> (_syntax in tabular form_) with pseudo-code on a table (section 7.3).
+I prefer
+> to try to keep it simple using some words instead of code.

 Binary frames are saved independently in the _MODS_ container.
 Data is saved on a _bit-stream_ where we are reading bit by bit, not on a byte boundary.
 Frames ends on a full byte.
 Each frame consists on: